Aishahsatouf/Aishahsatouf/README.md

 - 😄 My Pronouns: She/Her

 - 💬 Ask me about: React.js, Javascript, Shifting Career to Tech, Self-learning.

+- 🌱 I’m currently learning about Amazon Web services and data analytics for business , also the Japanese language😄

 - 📫 How to reach me: [@aishahSatouf_](aishasattouf1996@gmail.com)